-Recommendation - PASSED: Unanimous 6.
+Recommendation - PASSED: Unanimous STATUS 6.
 SDCRAA to make all raw noise related data available to the public.
-Complete: Available via online flight tracking.
-7. Modify ANAC Committee Policy to add one representative each from Complete: Policy upda Pacific Beach, Bird Rock, La Jolla, Point Loma Heights, and other directly (presented in February impacted communities. started in June 2018.
-F members were added
+Complete: Available via request to Noise Office and online flight tracking.
+7. Modify ANAC Committee Policy to add one representative each from Complete: Policy updated in March of 2018 Pacific Beach, Bird Rock, La Jolla, Point Loma Heights, and other directly (presented in February of 2018).
+New members impacted communities. started in June 2018.
+Four new community members were added outside the 65 dB contour.